zio/zio/docs/howto/use_modules_and_layers.md

 # Unleash ZIO environment with `ZLayer`

 `ZIO` is designed around 3 parameters, `R, E, A`. `R` represents the _requirement_ for the effect to run, meaning we need to fulfill the requirement in order to make the effect _runnable_.
-We will dedicate this post to explore what we can do with `R`, as it plays a crucial role in `ZIO`.
+We will explore what we can do with `R`, as it plays a crucial role in `ZIO`.

-## A Simple case for `ZIO` environment
+## A simple case for `ZIO` environment
-Let's build a simple program for user management, that must get a user (if they exists), and create a user.
+Let's build a simple program for user management, that can retrieve a user (if they exist), and create a user.
 To access the DB we need a `DBConnection`, and each step in our program represents this through the environment type.
 We can then combine the two (small) steps through `flatMap` or more conveniently through a `for` comprehension.

 The result is a program that, in turn, depends on the `DBConnection`.